railwayapp/docs/src/docs/deploy/exposing-your-app.md

 alt="Screenshot of Wildcard Domain" layout="responsive"
 width={1048} height={842} quality={80} />

-In order to use Wildcard Domains, you must add a two CNAME records, one for the wildcard domain, and one for the _acme-challenge.
+In order to use Wildcard Domains, you must add two CNAME records, one for the wildcard domain, and one for the _acme-challenge.
 The _acme-challenge CNAME is required for Railway to issue the SSL Certificate for your domain.

 ## Let's Encrypt SSL Certificates